Skip to main content

 What happens if I get a NJ misclassification audit?

 NJ penalties are among the nation's most severe.
 First violations carry penalties of up to $250 per employee; subsequent violations up to $1,000 per employee, plus 5% of gross earnings over 12 months paid to each misclassified worker.
+Liquidated damages of up to 200% of wages owed may also apply.
 Stop-work orders shut down your operations with $5,000/day penalties for violation.
 You can be listed on the public WALL database, barring you from NJ public contracts.
 Owners, directors, and officers face personal liability, with potential criminal charges.
 NJDOL has collected $84 million in assessments since 2018.
 If you are currently using 1099 workers for same-trade work, the exposure is real and I can help restructure the arrangement before an audit arrives.

 How do I handle jobs that span the end of the year?

-For small contractors meeting the Section 448(c) gross receipts test ($32 million for 2026), the completed contract method (CCM) defers all revenue and cost recognition until the job is complete.
+For small contractors meeting the Section 448(c) gross receipts test ($31 million for 2025, $32 million for 2026), the completed contract method (CCM) defers all revenue and cost recognition until the job is complete.
 Under OBBBA, the residential construction contract exception now covers apartment buildings and condos with no unit limit, and the qualifying timeframe extended from 2 to 3 years for contracts entered after July 4, 2025.
-Alternatively, the cash method recognizes income when collected and expenses when paid.
+Alternatively, the cash method recognizes income when collected and expenses when paid, and materials can be treated as non-incidental materials and supplies under Section 471(c).
 A $50,000 HVAC installation 40% complete at year-end shows zero revenue under CCM, $14,000 in deductible costs under cash method, or $20,000 revenue and $14,000 costs ($6,000 taxable) under percentage of completion.
 The right choice depends on your cash flow and tax position.

 Work with a NJ CPA